untillpro/scm4j/scm4j-releaser/README.md

   - Release Branch is checked out to a separate Locked Working Copy
   - Builder is executed withing the LWC.
 Standard output is reported.
   - If no errors then "build" file is created with built version content, #csm-built log tag is attached
+# To do
+  - throw exception if a version is missed
+    - Have Dev Branch version 1.0
+    - manualy changed version to 3.0
+    - Exception must be thrown because we can not determine if we used 1.0 in parent Component